 When a hardware transfers data over a network they become ‘smart devices’ and become part of the Internet of Things (IoT).
 IoT in agriculture comprises use of sensors, drones, robots and cameras.
 Sensors, cameras and robots are installed on the farms and record the data.
 Drones can be used as pay per services or can be bought and stationed in farms.
 The IoT equipment need to be connected to an analytical dashboard for analysis of data.
 IoTs are used for field related data only.
 They can’t help manage the overall farm activities and show the data in terms of financial gains or losses.
 They are just data.

 Since IoT utilizes hardware, it requires solid technical knowledge for operating the equipment along with high maintenance and setup cost.
-The high capital input cost is whats keeping IoT out of reach of most farmers.
+The high capital input cost is what keeps IoT out of reach of most farmers.

 Software as a service (SaaS) is the more economical and scalable way to upgrade to digital farming.
-Leading agritech companies such as CropIn utilize machine learning and satellite monitoring for performing predictive analysis and deliver customised reports and actionable insights directly to farmers’ screens.
-SaaS is gaining popularity pretty quickly among businesses as they can assess and manage their overall farm operations with one software and this is a low risk investment with monthly and yearly subscription.
-There are SaaS companies like CropIn that are becoming one-stop solution for driving Farm Management, Traceability, Sales Management and Risk Management in the Agri sector.
+Leading agritech companies such as CropIn utilize machine learning and satellite monitoring for performing predictive analysis and delivering customized reports and actionable insights directly to farmers’ screens.
+Ag cloud platform is gaining popularity pretty quickly among businesses as they can assess and manage their overall farm operations with one software and this is a low-risk investment with monthly and yearly subscriptions.
+There are agtech companies like CropIn that are becoming one-stop solutions for driving Farm Management, Traceability, Sales Management, and Risk Management in the Agri sector.

 How will digital farming add value to agri-lending and agri-insurance processes?

 Cloud-based Agritech SaaS solutions find a breakthrough application in agri-lending and agri-insurance by providing actionable insights on the associated risk of the farm plot.
-MIS keep a cloud storage for storage of history that is available about the farms.
-Suppose a farmer comes in and asks for a loan, the bank can use agritech saas such as CropIn to look into the farmer’s records relative to the yield and profits in last ten years.
+MIS keeps cloud storage for the storage of history that is available about the farms.
+Suppose a farmer comes in and asks for a loan, the bank can use agritech saas such as CropIn to look into the farmer’s records relative to the yield and profits in the last ten years.

 Based on the historical cropping patterns, CropIn’s SmartRisk can estimate yield.
 This helps banks and insurance in several ways.
 Firstly, It helps the farmers by increasing their credibility.
-If the records and predictions show that farmers has been performing well and yield will be good, the loan or insurance amount will be higher.
-Currently the same insurance amount is given to all farmers irrespective of their individual performance.
+If the records and predictions show that farmers have been performing well and yield will be good, the loan or insurance amount will be higher.
+Currently, the same insurance amount is given to all farmers irrespective of their individual performance.

 Secondly, the banks and insurance companies will be benefited as the data obtained is highly accurate, hence can help stop bad lending.

-WHY CAN’T I HOST SAAS SOLUTION SUCH AS CROPIN ON MY OWN PREMISE & ON MY OWN SERVER?
+WHY CAN’T I HOST AG CLOUD SOLUTIONS SUCH AS CROPIN ON MY OWN PREMISE & ON MY OWN SERVER?

-The Saas products such as SmartFarm of CropIn requires certain licenses to function at its optimum capability.
-These licenses includes Google license (Business Applications, Analytics etc.), SQl server License, etc. This would require a large cost to keep the product running if it is hosted out of our infrastructure.
-Secondly the cost of product upgrades and providing clients with the required features and reports would be much higher as our technical team would have to access your infrastructure to do the changes.
-Such cost would add additional cost of support which will be high.
-Thirdly the cost of data security and maintenance, data warehousing for analytics etc would involve much higher costs in the long run.
+Cropin is the first ag clouds platform and has a complex three-level data insights structure, with licenses and integrations to function at its optimum capability.
+These licenses include a Google license (Business Applications, Analytics, etc.), SQL server License, etc. This would require a large cost to keep the platform running if it is hosted out of your infrastructure.
+Secondly, the cost of upgrades and providing clients with the required features and reports would be much higher as our technical team would have to access your infrastructure to do the changes.
+This would add the additional cost of support which will be high.
+Third, the cost of data security and maintenance, data warehousing for analytics, etc would involve much higher costs in the long run.

-CropIn is a business tool , where every single information is meaningful data which is connected and provides complete intelligence, reporting and analysis capabilities along with a host of features.
+CropIn is an Ag saas cloud where every single piece of information is meaningful data that is connected and provides complete intelligence, reporting, and analysis capabilities along with a host of features.